IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Dataset Types
 =============

-Datasets can have a dataset type such as "dataset", "software", or "workflow".
+Out of the box, all datasets have a dataset type of "dataset".
+Superusers can add additional types such as "software" or "workflow" using the :ref:`api-add-dataset-type` API endpoint.

-When browsing or searching, these types appear under a facet called "Dataset Type".
+Once more than one type appears in search results, a facet called "Dataset Type" will appear allowing you to filter down to a certain type.

 If your installation is configured to use DataCite as a persistent ID (PID) provider, the appropriate type ("Dataset", "Software", "Workflow") will be sent to DataCite when the dataset is published for those three types.